How can I use the Section 179 Tax Deduction on Vetel Equipment?wp-admin

 IMPORTANT DEADLINES for the Sec 179 Tax Deduction

-You must begin using your new equipment by December 31, 2020 if you want to take the Section 179 tax deduction for the 2020 tax year.
+You must begin using your new equipment by December 31 if you want to take the Section 179 tax deduction for that tax year.
 Do not wait until the end of the year to buy, as it takes time to order, ship, and set up new equipment in your practice by December 31.